Learning to Simulate Tree-Branch Dynamics for Manipulation: Experimental Setup

 \subsection{Sim-to-sim}

 In the most basic set up, we capture both ground truth and the replica measurements from the Isaac Gym simulator.
 While the geometric representation of the branch structure is same in both (as described in \ref{tree_simulation}), the execution process remains independent, i.e., no information is leaked between ground truth and inference workflows except for the force-deformation profiles.
 As opposed to the hardware experiments, in the sim-to-sim case, we use the simulator API to apply the deformation forces rather than using simulated arms.
-On the other hand, in both simulated and real experiments, the force profile is constrained to the gravity axis.